SongPop: Gameplay

 The game is played much like the popular TV show Name That Tune.
 After selecting a themed playlist, five songs are played.
 Players compete against each other to be the first to select the correct song title or artist from a choice of four. iTunes links are provided for each song.
 The faster a player guesses, the more points they get.
-Players can remove two songs by using song note chips.
+Players can remove two songs by using "power ups."
 In SongPop 2, users can play alone for the first time, competing against a computer-controlled opponent.

 Critical reception

 SongPop was awarded Best Facebook Game 2012, Social Gaming People's Voice Winner 2013, and Best Online Game 2013 by the British Academy Games Awards.
 Soon after its release, Mark Zuckerberg posted on Facebook "Song Pop is one of the most fun Facebook games I've played in a while."
 Some songs may include explicit lyrics.
 For this reason, iTunes rates the game 12+ and it is rated 16+ by Common Sense Media.

-The game has come under criticism from fans because of the existence of bots.
-Typically, players are challenged by an opponent who appears to be a woman from New York with the same playlists as the player and 86% compatibility.
-On the surface, they appear to be real people but will model the player's style, scoring similar to them but never mastering a playlist.
-Some suspect there are bots in party mode to stack the odds against the player and persuade them to buy tickets in order to defeat the bots.
+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated SongPop for "Web Based Game of the Year".